hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 3.14159265359
 ```

-This example means you choose a function called "pi" from the module "numpy".
+This example means you choose a function called "pi" from the module `numpy`.
 You will get pi as 3.1415927.
-Therefore, whenever you want to call a function, you should check out which modules contain this function, then you use `.` notation to reference to the function, and input the parameter into `()`  after the function, after executing this command, you can get the results you want.
+Therefore, whenever you want to call a function, you should check out which modules contain this function, then you use `.` notation to reference to the function.

+#### `()` notation to call function

+After we reference to one function, usually we have to input the parameters to call the function. we use `()`after the function to call the function, after executing this command, you can get the results you want.

 Example 12: use `sin` and `pi` function from `numpy` module